huggingface/blog/deep-rl-q.md

 <figure class="image table text-center m-0 w-full">
   <img src="assets/69_deep_rl_q/two-approaches-3.jpg" alt="Two RL approaches"/>
+  <figcaption>Given a state, our action-value function (that we train) outputs the value of each action at that state, then our greedy policy (that we defined) selects the action with the biggest state-action pair value.</figcaption>
 </figure>

-Given a state, our action-value function (that we train) outputs the value of each action at that state, then our greedy policy (that we defined) selects the action with the biggest state-action pair value.

 Consequently, whatever method you use to solve your problem, **you will have a policy**, but in the case of value-based methods you don't train it, your policy **is just a simple function that you specify** (for instance greedy policy) and this policy **uses the values given by the value-function to select its actions.**